dagger/dagger/docs/guides/oy1q7-writing_extensions_nodejs.md

 1. A single extension, written in Typescript, the extends the schema with an action called `bar`.
 1. A script, written in Javascript, that can call the extension (and any other project dependencies)

-NOTE: It's currently hardcoded in this cloak SDK to use yarn commands for building extensions, so it's safest to use yarn at the moment.
+NOTE: It's currently hardcoded in this Dagger SDK to use yarn commands for building extensions, so it's safest to use yarn at the moment.
 There is [an open issue for improving this](https://github.com/dagger/dagger/issues/3036).

 NOTE: For simplicity, these instructions also currently assume you are creating a new node module from scratch.
 Extensions and scripts can also be integrated into existing modules with some minor adjustments though.